MateSteinforth/Tezos-MoneyMoney/README.md

 # Tezos-MoneyMoney
-Fetches amount and value of privately held Ethereum address via etherscan.io and returns it as a security.
+Fetches amount and value of privately held Tezos address via tzkt.io and returns it as a security.
 This can be also be used to track your cold storage.

 ## Extension Setup
 Download Tezos.lua from here